balaji-raman-r/assignment_agileintegration/README.md

 mvn spring-boot:run
 ```

-After the application is started successfully, you will notice the below statements in the console log.
+After the application is started successfully, you will notice the below mentioned similar statements in the console log.

 ```
 [main] INFO  o.s.b.c.e.u.UndertowEmbeddedServletContainer - Undertow started on port(s) 8082 (http)